 The guidelines offered in the FAQ are targeted at text authors.
-How should a protocol designer or software developer interpret them given the recommendation in section 2.6 against use of a BOM in UTF-8?
+How should a protocol designer or software developer interpret them?
 Should new protocols be designed to mandate use of a particular encoding and, if so, should the presence of a BOM be treated as an error?
 If a protocol requires UTF-8, but permits an optional BOM, should software targeting that protocol proactively suppress a BOM when copying text produced elsewhere?
-The guidelines are not clear on questions like these.
+The guidelines are not clear on these questions.